valette/desk-base/README.md

 - `lib/includes/testing/testing.json` - Test actions
 - User-defined files in the extensions directory

-For detailed information about all base actions and their parameters, please refer to the [ACTIONS.md](ACTIONS.md) file.
+For detailed information about all base actions and their parameters, please refer to the desk-base module : [https://github.com/valette/desk-base](https://github.com/valette/desk-base)

 ### Example Action Configuration